mgsosna/t-tests_vs_ANOVA/README.md

 ![](https://i.imgur.com/SCG4gCe.png)

-And to answer our original question, **yes, the Dutch apparently *are* the world's tallest people.** [Here](http://www.bbc.com/news/science-environment-36888541) is a summary from BBC on [this article](https://elifesciences.org/articles/13410).
+And to answer our original question, **yes, the Dutch apparently *are* the world's tallest people!** [Here](http://www.bbc.com/news/science-environment-36888541) is a summary from BBC on [this article](https://elifesciences.org/articles/13410).

 Finally, if you made it this far into the post, enjoy [this xkcd comic](https://xkcd.com/882/) by Randall Monroe, which perfectly describes the problem I tackled here. :-)